Clay County School District (North Carolina)

-Clay County Schools (CCS) is the school district in North Carolina, that manages the county's public school system.
-It is the only school system in Clay County, with about 1,200 students attending a total of 3 separate schools, located on a central campus in Hayesville, North Carolina.
-The system covers all of Clay County.
+Clay County Schools (CCS) manages the public school system in Clay County, North Carolina.
+It is the only school district in Clay County and covers all of the county with about 1,320 students attending a total of 4 separate schools located on a central campus in Hayesville.
+After county government, Clay County Schools is the county's largest employer with a staff of 205 people.

-The district is run by the Clay County School's superintendent.
-The current superintendent is Mark Leek.
+The district is run by the Clay County Schools superintendent.
+The current superintendent is former Hayesville Elementary principal Melissa Godfrey.
+The present school board has five nonpartisan members who are elected by popular vote and are limited to a four-year term.

+As of 2021, Clay County's per-student spending is $13,430.
+The student-to-teacher ratio is 13.71:1.
+The district's annual budget is $16.76 million. $2.1 million of that comes from Clay County as of 2025.

-Because of its county-wide coverage, there are some students in the system that have an hour-long bus-ride to and from school.
+Because of its county-wide coverage, there are some students in the system who have an hour-long bus-ride to and from school.

 Schools

-Hayesville elementary, middle and high schools are all located in a central campus in Hayesville, North Carolina.
-There are no separate busses for grade levels, and all students are dropped off at the same time.
-The schools' colours are Black and Yellow, and their mascot is the Yellow Jacket.
+Hayesville primary, elementary, middle and high schools are all located in a central campus in Hayesville, North Carolina.
+There are no separate buses for grade levels, and all students are dropped off at the same time.
+The schools' colors are Black and Yellow, and their mascot is the Yellow Jacket.
+The schools share the Frank R. Long Memorial Stadium for football and the Buck Carney Track.

+Primary

+Hayesville Primary covers Pre-K thru 2nd grade and has an enrollment of approximately 372 students.
+The $14 million school opened in 2020 on the former site of the high school baseball field.

 Elementary

-Hayesville Elementary covers Pre-K thru 4th grade and has an enrollment of approximately 625 students.
+Hayesville Elementary covers 3rd thru 5th grade and has an enrollment of approximately 277 students.
+The current building was constructed in 1990.